GrahameGW/grahamegw.github.io/_drafts/specimen-retrospective.md

 We agreed on a time frame of 4-6 months, working part time.
 Evenings here, weekends there, that sort of thing.
 Neil, a professional composer, was going to do absolutely <span name="no-composition">no composition</span> for the game and instead take on the game design role.
 I wasn't really interested in doing much design; I was more interested in better understanding the operation and production process, as well as getting to program something a little bit more sophisticated than the bodged-together products I'd done in the past.

-<aside name="no-composition">Well, not *zero* composition, but it certianly wasn't going to be his primary focus&mdash;that would be too much like work</aside>
+<aside name="no-composition">Well, not *zero* composition, but it certainly wasn't going to be his primary focus&mdash;that would be too much like work</aside>

 We roped in Zane, who we'd worked with on [Some of Our Parts](https://metapilgrim.itch.io/some-of-your-parts) to do art.
 Between us, that was a full squad with all the major disciplines more-or-less covered, and so in early August 2022 we began to brainstorm.